Working Class Life in the 1940s and 50s The Old Tin Bath

 Our scullery was a cold place

 Our scullery was always a cold place at the best of times.
 It was not a large room, only something like nine feet by seven feet at most.
-Our scullery had red pan-tiles on the floor which are red quarry style tiles they were about 6 inches by 9 inches and about an inch thick.
+The floor of our scullery had red quarry style tiles.
+These tiles were about 6 inches by 9 inches and about an inch thick.
 These tiles seemed always to radiate cold.

-The red pantiles seemed to be what most people in our neighbourhood had in their pantry and scullery.
-There was a polish that specifically made for these red tiles, they looked nice after you had done them.
+The tiles looked nice after you had polished them.
 But like most things back then polishing the floor took a lot of elbow grease and the red seemed to get all over.